 Before embarking on a traditional campaign, organizations need to carefully plan to mitigate the risk of losing annual fund gifts that may be allocated to the campaign instead.
 Some large institutions do this by building in a mandatory campaign gift “fee” to support operations.
 Many nonprofits, however, find this transactional approach to be at odds with their efforts to create a culture of philanthropy.

 Instead, budget-relieving dollars can be included in the focused goal for campaign-related costs, such as staff time and planning.
-Organizations can also solicit annual fund gifts in concert with campaign gifts, even if annual fund gifts will not be counted to the campaign.
-Of course, momentum you build with either campaign model can be leveraged as a donor acquisition strategy.
+Organizations can also solicit annual fund gifts in concert with campaign gifts, even if annual fund gifts will not be counted toward the campaign.
+Of course, the momentum you build with either campaign model can be leveraged as a donor acquisition strategy.

 The Bottom Line